omega8cc/boa/README.txt

-Includes all-in-one bash scripts (see docs/INSTALL.txt for details) to install and upgrade high performance Aegir Hosting Systems for Drupal, with Nginx, PHP-FPM, Zend OPcache, MariaDB and Redis.
+Includes all-in-one bash scripts (see docs/INSTALL.txt for details) to install and upgrade high performance Aegir Hosting Systems for Drupal, with Nginx, PHP-FPM, Zend OPcache, Percona and Redis.

 ###--------------------------------------------------------------------------###